supertokens/supertokens-python/CONTRIBUTING.md

 ## Modifying Code

 - Open the `supertokens-python` project in your IDE and you can start modifying the code.
-- Use `make check-lint` and `make format` to find lint/formatting errors before committing.
+- Use `make lint` to find lint/formatting errors before committing.
 (They will run anyways)

 ## Testing

 1. Navigate to the [supertokens-root](https://github.com/supertokens/supertokens-root) repository.
 2. Start the testing environment
    `./startTestEnv --wait`
    and ensure the test environment is up and running.
 3. Open a new terminal and navigate to the `supertokens-python` respositry.
 4. Use `export SUPERTOKENS_PATH=path/to/supertokens-root` (**MANDATORY**)